bvibber/ogv.js/README.md

 Further code modules are loaded at runtime, which must be available with their defined names together in a directory.
 If the files are not hosted same-origin to the web page that includes them, you will need to set up appropriate CORS headers to allow loading of the worker JS modules.

 Dynamically loaded assets:
-* `ogv-worker-audio.js` and `ogv-worker-video.js` are Worker entry points, used to run video and audio decoders in the background.
+* `ogv-worker-audio.js`, `ogv-worker-video.js`, and `pthread-main.js` are Worker entry points, used to run video and audio decoders in the background.
 * `ogv-demuxer-ogg.js` is used in playing .ogg, .oga, and .ogv files.
 * `ogv-demuxer-webm.js` is used in playing .webm files.
 * `ogv-decoder-audio-vorbis.js` and `ogv-decoder-audio-opus.js` are used in playing both Ogg and WebM files containing audio.
 * `ogv-decoder-video-theora.js` is used in playing .ogg and .ogv video files.
 * `ogv-decoder-video-vp8.js` and `ogv-decoder-video-vp9.js` are used in playing .webm video files.
 * `*-wasm.js` and `*-wasm.wasm` files are the Web Assembly versions of the above modules.
+* `*-mt.js` are the multithreaded versions of some of the above modules.
 * `dynamicaudio.swf` is the Flash audio shim, used for Internet Explorer 10/11.

 If you know you will never use particular formats or codecs you can skip bundling them; for instance if you only need to play Ogg files you don't need `ogv-demuxer-webm.js` or `ogv-decoder-video-vp8.js` which are only used for WebM.
+Web Assembly and multithreaded modules are experimental and can be left out if not enabled in your runtime options.

 ## Performance